 Technical staff said that they couldn’t make this system

 In my experience, I’ve faced webmasters with the different levels of knowledge, but they always could understand at least the failover method.
 You just need to find a qualified specialist.

 Maybe you think that implementation of such a system is very expensive, but it’s not true.
 Almost every VPS with 1-2 GB memory storage can be used for load balancer.
 For instance, we use load balancer on VPS from DigitalOcean 2 GB for $10 monthly on one of our projects.
 Cost of the server depends upon the requirements of your website.
 The simple math works here.
 What is more expensive: buy an additional server or website downtime?

 At first glance, it’s hard to increase the website reliability, but in fact, almost every website could be optimized without Herculean efforts.
 There are a lot of guides about load balancer setups on the Internet.
 It's not a difficult task for the middle system administrator.
 I hope you will never complain about competitors who benefit from your website downtime and improved their positions in Google!

-Get more useful info:2 Different Realities: Your Site Structure & How Google Perceives It
+Check out the case: 2 Different Realities: Your Site Structure & How Google Perceives It